brilvio/factorioMonitor/README.md

+# What this project is

+It is just an express server that returns `true` or `false` depending on if the server of Factorio is running or not.

 # How to use it
 * You have to make sure you have Node.js installed
 * In the package.json set the name of the server